Kedishi/alx-higher_level_programming1/0x01-python-if_else_loops_functions/README.md

 ## If/else, loops, functions ###

-Project done during Full Stack Software Engineering studies at ALX School.
+Project done by Kedishi Emmanuel during Full Stack Software Engineering studies at ALX School.
 It aims to learn about if/else statements, loops, range and functions in Python.

 ### Technologies ###